Pembina County, North Dakota: Geography

-Pembina County lies at the northeast corner of North Dakota.
-Its north boundary line abuts the south boundary line of Canada and its east boundary line abuts the west boundary line of the state of Minnesota (across the Red River, which flows northward along the county's eastern boundary line).
-The Pembina River flows easterly through the upper portion of the county, discharging into the Red River near the northeast county corner.
-The Tongue River flows northeasterly through the upper portion of the county, discharging into the Pembina shortly before the Pembina joins the Red River.
+Pembina County lies at the northeastern corner of North Dakota.
+Its northern boundary line abuts the southern boundary line of Canada and its eastern boundary line abuts the western boundary line of the state of Minnesota (across the Red River, which flows northward along the county's eastern boundary line).
+The Pembina River flows eastward through the upper portion of the county, discharging into the Red River near the northeastern county corner.
+The Tongue River flows northeastward through the upper portion of the county, discharging into the Pembina shortly before the Pembina joins the Red River.
 The county terrain consists of rolling hills, etched by river drainages.
 The area is devoted to agriculture.
 The terrain slopes to the east and north; its highest point is on the lower western boundary line, at 1302 ft above sea level.

-The county has a total area of 1121.241 sqmi, of which 1118.535 sqmi is land and 2.706 sqmi (0.2%) is water.
+According to the United States Census Bureau, the county has a total area of 1121.241 sqmi, of which 1118.535 sqmi is land and 2.706 sqmi (0.24%) is water.
+It is the 32nd largest county in North Dakota by total area.
 The lowest point in the state of North Dakota is located on the Red River of the North in Pembina Township in Pembina County, where it flows out of North Dakota and into the Canada–US border of Manitoba.